Billboard: Placement

-Burma-ShaveThese sort of multi-sign advertisements are no longer common, though they are not extinct.
+These sorts of multi-sign advertisements are no longer common, though they are not extinct.
 One example, advertising for the NCAA, depicts a basketball player aiming a shot on one billboard; on the next one, 90 yards (82 meters) away, is the basket.
 Another example is the numerous billboards advertising the roadside attraction South of the Border near Dillon, SC, along I-95 in many states.

 Many cities have high densities of billboards, especially where there is dense pedestrian traffic—Times Square in New York City is a good example.
 Because of the lack of space in cities, these billboards are placed on the sides of buildings and sometimes are free-standing billboards hanging above buildings.
 Billboards on the sides of buildings create different stylistic opportunities, with artwork that incorporates features of the building into the design, such as using windows as eyes, or for gigantic frescoes that adorn the entire building.